10 Movies to Watch If you are Learning French

 3. Le Scaphandre et le papillon (2007)

-Known as the Divine Bell and Butterfly in English, this biographical movie and its storyline were based on the memoir of Jean Bauby, who was played by Mathieu Amalric.
+Known in English as The Divine Bell and Butterfly, this biographical movie and its storyline were based on the memoir of Jean Bauby, played by Mathieu Amalric.

 The story talks about Bauby’s life challenges after suffering from a devastating stroke that put him under a deplorable condition called “Locked-in syndrome.”

-Ronald Harwood wrote the film and directed by Julian Schnabel.
+Ronald Harwood wrote the film, which Julian Schnabel directed.
 It is excellent for those who want to be introduced to another world of French intrigue and drama.

 4. La Vie d’Adèle (2013)